Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/customerio.md

 Keep these things in mind when sending events to [Customer.io:](http://customer.io/)

-- Amplitude matches the `Customer.io User Identifier` field to the `identifier` within Customer.io to associated events.
-If a user with that `identifier` doesn't exist within Customer.io, a user is created.
+- If a user with the provided `Customer.io User Identifier` doesn't exist within Customer.io, the user will be created.
 - Relevant limits for Customer.io events are:
   - Maximum length of Customer ID: 150 bytes
   - Maximum number of Unique Identify attributes: 300